opengauss-mirror/docs/content/en/docs/Developerguide/mot-logging-wal-redo-log-concepts.md

     >![](public_sys-resources/icon-note.gif) **NOTE:**
     >In order to ensure that the log IO device does not become a bottleneck, the log file must be placed on a drive that has low latency.

+-   Parallel Redo Recovery - Since the openGauss 5.0 version release, the MOT engine includes a Parallel Recovery mechanism.
+The recovery operations are performed using multiple threads, while the transaction commit is done with a single thread, ensuring transactional consistency.
+This delivers an RTO for MOT tables of single second level.

 ## Logging Types<a name="section1648172420153"></a>